-Do you have any resentments toward this person?
+- Do you have any resentments toward this person?
 What are they?
-What vulnerable feelings are buried under your resentments?

-Have you ever judged them as not being good enough?
+What vulnerable feelings are buried under your resentments? - Have you ever taken this persons' inventory?
+Have you ever judged this person as not being good enough?
 Have you ever offered them advice and guidance without being asked?
+Have you ever told them what is wrong with them?
 Have you ever felt frustration when they refused your offers to help?
-Have you ever felt anger or frustration when they saw the situation differently than you?
+Have you ever felt anger or frustration when they saw the situation differently than you? - Have you ever communicated with this person in the extremes from silence to violence? - Have you had money problems with this person?
+What are healthy money habits?
+Have you considered